Pension Funds and Private Capital in Ghana Report

 • Of that, only 0.5% of AUM was allocated to private capital asset classes, including private equity, venture capital, real estate, infrastructure, and private debt.

-• Momentum is building: 57% of funds have some private capital exposure, and a further 33% are seeking to make their first allocation.
+• Momentum is building: 57% of pension funds have some private capital exposure, and a further 33% are seeking to make their first allocation.

 • If fully utilised, the 25% permissible allocation could unlock over US$1bn for private capital investment.